-US Official: Russia knew Syrian chemical attack was coming
+U.S. official: Russia knew Syrian chemical attack was coming

 - Cornerback or offensive lineman?
 Here's who the mock drafts have the Seahawks taking

-Another U.S. official cautioned that no final American determination has been made that Russia knew ahead of time that chemical weapons would be used.
-That official wasn’t authorized to speak about internal administration deliberations and spoke on condition of anonymity.
+The official, who wasn’t authorized to speak publicly on intelligence matters and demanded anonymity, didn’t give precise timing for when the drone was in the area.
+The official also didn’t provide details for the military and intelligence information that form the basis of what the Pentagon now believes.

+A senior White House official later said there is “no U.S. intelligence community consensus” yet on when Russia might have known of the attack.
+That official refused to be quoted by name, even though President Donald Trump has criticized media for citing anonymous sources.

 The allegation of Russian foreknowledge is grave, even by the standards of the currently dismal U.S.-Russian relations.
+And it is being made as Secretary of State Rex Tillerson travels to Moscow for talks on Syria and other matters.

 Although Russia has steadfastly supported Syrian President Bashar Assad’s government, and they’ve coordinated military attacks together, Washington has never previously accused Moscow of complicity in any attack that involved the gassing of innocent civilians, including children.
 The former Cold War foes even worked together in 2013 to remove and destroy more than 1,300 tons of Syrian chemical weapons and agents.